Poorunga/edgemesh-bak/README.md

 ## Introduction

-EdgeMesh is closely related to KubeEdge, and provides a simple network solution for the inter-communications between services at edge scenarios.
+EdgeMesh is a part of KubeEdge, and provides a simple network solution for the inter-communications between services at edge scenarios.

-At present, EdgeMesh does not have a Pod network, so it relies on the connectivity of the host network.
+At present, the implementation of EdgeMesh relies on the connectivity of the host network.
 In the future, EdgeMesh will realize the capabilities of CNI plug-ins, and realize the Pod network connectivity between edge nodes and nodes on the cloud, or edge nodes across LANs in a  compatible manner with mainstream CNI plug-ins (e.g., flannel / calico, etc).
 Finally, EdgeMesh can even replace part of its own components with cloud-native components (e.g., replacing [kube-proxy](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/) to achieve the capabilities of the Cluster IP, replacing [node local dns cache ](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) to achieve node-level dns capabilities, and replace [envoy](https://www.envoyproxy.io/) to achieve mesh-layer capabilities).

 ![](/images/em-intro.png)